randomphotons/randomphotons.github.io/_links/untethered.md

   - writer
 sort_order: 202012
 ---
-When her protoype ship is damaged en route to Mars, a former refugee must learn to depend on her crew and confront the storms of her past to survive.
+_Untethered_ follows the story of a former refugee who must learn to depend on her crew and confront the storms of her past to survive when her prototype ship is damaged en route to Mars.

-Winner of the [2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced)](https://awg.com.au/posts/climate-fiction-series-the-commons-takes-home-10-000-prize-for-australian-sci-fi-screenwriting), this sci-fi drama feature screenplay was written by David Peterson with support from Screen Queensland.
+This sci-fi drama feature screenplay, which won the [2020 John Hinde Award for Excellence in Science-Fiction Writing (Unproduced)](https://awg.com.au/posts/climate-fiction-series-the-commons-takes-home-10-000-prize-for-australian-sci-fi-screenwriting), was written by David Peterson with support from Screen Queensland.